BenchLabs/bench-technology-handbook/culture-and-principles.md

 We've all been culture creators our entire lives, whether we knew it or not.
 Here's an example:

-_You're at the pub with a group of friends, having a casual chat, when one of the people at the table participates in the conversation by saying something innapropriate.
+_You're at the pub with a group of friends, having a casual chat, when one of the people at the table participates in the conversation by saying something inappropriate.
 There is a pause, where everyone says to themselves: "do I say something?"
-If nothing is said, the innapropriate conversation is deemed to be acceptable (at least by the perpetrator), and they may continue to act the way they've acted.
+If nothing is said, the inappropriate conversation is deemed to be acceptable (at least by the perpetrator), and they may continue to act the way they've acted.
 If something is said, the opposite occurs: a culture of standing up for a moral code is solidified, and the perpetrator will either need to change their ways, or find another table._

 If we think of culture as the sum of all conversations, we can sketch this out as a formula: